nhaboudal/MenstrualCycle_SleepReadiness_Predictor/Project Report.md

 - Expand the Dataset: Collect data from more individuals to create a more robust model.

 -   Feature Engineering: Explore other physiological parameters that might influence readiness and sleep scores.
-Or Explore tag features provided in both Natural cycles and Oura.
+Or Explore tag features provided in both Natural cycles and Oura Ring.

--Feedback Loop: Allow users to provide feedback on the accuracy of predictions to continuously improve the model.
+-   Feedback Loop: Allow users to provide feedback on the accuracy of predictions to continuously improve the model.